Md-Monirul-Islam/Deploy-Django-and-React-APP-in-a-production-VPS/README.md

 sudo service nginx restart
 ```

-# Congratualtions!
-You are successfully deploy your Django and React.js project of VPS Server for production  with free ssl certificate.
+### Congratulations!
+You have successfully deployed your Django and React.js project on your VPS server for production, complete with a free SSL certificate.